KIA: Knowledge and Innovation Agenda

 The Knowledge and Innovation Covenant Circular Economy KIA-CE (in Dutch) is available!

-This has put an end to an intensive process of making an inventory, formulating, classifying and prioritizing the many knowledge questions that relate to the transition to a circular economy.
+This is a landmark in an intensive process of making an inventory, formulating, classifying and prioritizing the many knowledge questions that relate to the transition to a circular economy.
+ChemistryNL coordinates this KIA across all (top)sectors of the economy

 The Agenda for CE is a living agenda.
 The understanding of reality changes and continuously new opportunities are identified.
 Therefore we keep a living record of items that could be a part of the Innovation Agenda for the Dutch Circular Economy.
 Such items will be added shortly.